deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 ![](figures/figures_6_0.png)

-> 🔼 The figure shows the experimental setup used in the paper, illustrating the real-world and simulated environments used for evaluation, along with the tasks performed on different robot platforms.
+> 🔼 The figure shows the experimental setup for evaluating the proposed V-GPS method on 12 tasks across real-world and simulated environments using two different robot platforms.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: (Experimental setup) We evaluate our method on 12 tasks in total.
 In the real-world WidowX robot platform, we study 6 tasks across 3 different scenes.
 In the SIMPLER simulated evaluation suite, we study 4 tasks on the WidowX platform and 2 tasks on the Google Robot.